JammuGenocide/jammugenocide.github.io/README.md

 # Jammu Genocide Collective

-Made with ❤ by Hamad
+Made with ❤ by @HistoryofAJK